ArpentorStudio/arpentor.studio/content/games/dawnmaker.md

 <iframe src="https://arpentor.substack.com/embed" width="100%" height="150" style="border:2px solid #333; background:white;" frameborder="0" scrolling="no"></iframe>

-Sign up to our newsletter and you'll receive an exclusive access to the current alpha version of Dawnmaker.
+Sign up to our newsletter and you’ll receive an exclusive access to the current alpha version of Dawnmaker.
 Every other month, you will learn more about the development of Dawnmaker and be notified about new versions, playtests and upcoming events!
 </div>

 <div class="container block mb-6">